 assistive communication technology but very few of them actually do.

-Collecting and reporting on the differences in the use of the various assistive technologies available in such settings by age, degree of hearing loss, type of technology and other factors, will provide valuable information.
+Collecting and reporting on the differences in the use of the various assistive technologies available in such settings by age, degree of hearing loss, type of technology and other factors, has provided valuable information.
 Established and new hearing device manufacturers, hearing care professionals, architects, providers of aural rehab and other services to the hard of hearing, and the public, will benefit from the survey’s findings.
-Those will be made available for review or to download at the Committee’s website (www.CCAA.name) when fully compiled and analyzed.

 About Aural Assistive Technology

 Assistive Listening Systems (ALS) are the wheel chair ramps for the hearing disabled.
 They include FM or RF systems that use radio waves, Infrared systems using invisible light beams, and Hearing Loops that use an electromagnetic field for transmission.
 WiFi systems are another version of FM or RF and also use radio waves for sound transmission.
 They all provide users with a silent wireless connection to a facility's sound system using earphones or neckloops connected to a receiver.
 They are mandated by the Americans with Disabilities Act (ADA) in most public places of assembly served by a public address system (PA), and they must be able to connect wirelessly to hearing aids.
 Such systems are increasingly found in places of worship, performing arts venues, legislative chambers and other places where people gather for the purpose of hearing the proceedings.
 Venues that have installed systems using any of these technologies, though, report they are little used by the many people who could benefit from them.